elvismd/unity_gpu_instancing/README.md

-# unity_gpu_instancing
+# Unity GPU Instancing with URP/HDRP using Shader Graph
-Example of how to use Graphics.DrawMeshInstancedIndirect for instancing rendering
+Example of how to use Graphics.DrawMeshInstancedIndirect for instancing rendering with URP/HDRP